 The roles of trustees and NEDs are very similar but also have their differences.
 As such we approached Sarah King to find out more from her experience in these roles.
-As Sarah notes, being active in both roles can have complimentary advantages.
+As Sarah notes, being active in both roles can have complementary advantages.

 Sarah King has over 35 years’ experience of working in media, communications and business development at leading London agencies, providing advice and PR support, for clients of all shapes and sizes, from government agencies and international corporate organisations to not-for-profits and new start-ups, often in very challenging markets or in response to sensitive issues.
 She now works as an independent director, serving on the boards of a number of commercial and not-for-profit organisations as well as providing senior level counsel on business strategy and communications and is currently Chair of Polka Theatre, Britain’s leading children’s theatre and a Non-Executive Director of Hillgate Public Relations as well as serving on the Council of Royal Holloway, University of London and aid and development agency, Tearfund.